-Students are allowed to carry No Grades (NG) and No Records (NR) for only one quarter after the course was taken before the NG or NR automatically reverts to a failing grade.
+Students are allowed to carry No Grades (NG) and No Records (NR) for only one quarter after the course was taken.
 This aligns the grade notations of NG and NR with the policy governing Incomplete grades, except that students will not be able to petition for extension of NG and NR as they can with an Incomplete.

-As a result of these policies, grades of NG or NR from coursework in any previous quarter will automatically revert to failing grades unless a letter grade, S/U or P/NP is reported to the Registrar by the instructor of record.
-While a NG or NR grades does not require a Registrar's petition (as does the I grade), it automatically expires at the end of the next quarter with no possibility of extension.
-Incomplete grades can be extended.
+As a result of these policies, grades of NG or NR from coursework in any previous quarter will automatically revert to failing grades at the end of the following quarter unless a letter grade, S/U or P/NP is reported to the Registrar by the instructor of record.
+While a NG or NR grade does not require a Registrar's petition (as does the I grade), it automatically expires at the end of the next quarter with no possibility of extension.